rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> Meteorologists claim they`re right 85% of the time (think about that one!)
+> The the U.S. you dial `911`.
+In Stockholm, Sweden you dial 90000

 [Source](http://www.djtech.net/humor/useless_facts.htm)